yclas/documentation/overview-jobdrop-theme.md

 ![jobdrop overview](//docs.yclas.com/images/jobdrop.png)

-## Enable Yummo to your site
+## Enable Jobdrop to your site

 1. Login to your Admin panel
 2. Go to Appearance on left hand menu
 3. Themes
-4. Search Yummo and click on Activate
+4. Search Jobdrop and click on Activate
 5. And..
-Voilà Yummo is activated
+Voilà Jobdrop is activated

 ## Upload your top banner